rsogllc/GNT/README.md

 ## How To Participate

-*Bitcoin.org needs volunteers like you!*  Here are some ways you can help:
+*Bitcoin.com needs volunteers like you!*  Here are some ways you can help:

 * "Watch" this repository to be notified of issues and Pull Requests (PRs) that could use your attention.
 Scroll to the top of this page and click the *Watch* button to get notifications by email and on your GitHub home page.

-    Alternatively, email volunteer coordinator Dave Harding
-    <dave@dtrt.org> with a short list of your interests and skills, and
-    he'll email you when there's an issue or PR that could use your attention.

-* Help [write new documentation][] for the [developer documentation pages][] or [upcoming full node page][], or **review [PRs adding new documentation][].** You don't need to be a Bitcoin expert to review a PR---these docs are written for non-experts, so we need to know if non-experts find them confusing or incomplete.
-If you review a PR and don't find any problems worth commenting about, leave a "Looks Good To Me (LGTM)" comment.

-* [Submit new wallets][] for the [Choose Your Wallet page][], or help us [review wallet submissions][]. **Reviewers with Apple iOS hardware especially needed**---email <dave@dtrt.org> to be notified about iOS wallets needing review.
+* [Submit new wallets][] for the [Choose Your Wallet page][]

-* [Translate Bitcoin.org into another language][] using [Transifex][] or help review new and updated translations. **Translation coordinator needed** to answer translator questions and help process reviews---email <dave@dtrt.org> for details.
+* [Translate Bitcoin.org into another language][] using [Transifex][] or help review new and updated translations.

 * Add Bitcoin events to the [events page][] either by [editing `_events.yml`][edit events] according to the [event instructions][] or by filling in a [pre-made events issue][].

-* Help improve Bitcoin.org using your unique skills.
+* Help improve Bitcoin.com using your unique skills.
 We can always use the help of writers, editors, graphic artists, web designers, and anyone else to enhance Bitcoin.org's [current content][] or to add new content.
-See the **list of [recommended starter projects][]** or email volunteer coordinator Dave Harding <dave@dtrt.org> to start a conversation about how you can help Bitcoin.org.

 You can always report problems or help improve bitcoin.org by opening a [new issue][] or [pull request][] on [GitHub][].